AWegnerGitHub/awegnergithub.github.io-content/2020_05_24_suggested_improvements_app_subscription.md

 Tags: review, garden, hydroponics
 Category: Review
 Slug: rise-garden-suggestions-software
-Summary: Several suggestion for the Rise Gardens app, their subscription service and product as a whole.
+Summary: Several suggestions for the Rise Gardens app, their subscription service and product as a whole.
 Status: published
 Series: Rise Gardens Review